Conversion Rate Optimization (CRO) Tools: Improving Conversion Rates & User Experience

 With functionalities like built-in forms, exit-intentpopupCTAs, and more, those tools help you grow your email list.
 It’s then up to your marketing campaigns to turn those site visitors into customers.

 For example, a visitor visits one of your pages but is about to bounce without taking any further action.
-A lead capture tool lets you trigger a popup before they do.
-With a compelling offer and messaging, your (almost) churning user might be tempted to leave his contact details before exiting the page.
+A lead capture tool lets you trigger a pop-up before they do.
+With a compelling offer and messaging, your (almost) churning user might be tempted to leave their contact details before exiting the page.

-Conversion rate optimization (CRO) tools collect data about your website and visitors to help you understand how people use it and identify and test potential changes to increase conversion rates.
+Conversion rate optimisation (CRO) tools collect data about your website and visitors to help you understand how people use it and identify and test potential changes to increase conversion rates.

 What it is: